 Processes describe who is responsible for taking decisions and when.
 Processes are where the principles and themes of PRINCE2 are applied.

-There are 7 processes in PRINCE2:
+There are 7 principles in PRINCE2:

 1. Starting up a project